Cambodia: Political culture

-General Hun Manet succeeded his father Hun Sen as prime minister in August 2023.
+General Hun Manet succeeded his father Hun Sen as Prime Minister in August 2023.

 Hun Sen was a former Khmer Rouge commander who was originally installed by the Vietnamese and, after the Vietnamese left the country, maintains his strong man position by violence and oppression when deemed necessary.
-In 1997, fearing the growing power of his co-prime minister, Prince Norodom Ranariddh, Hun launched a coup, using the army to purge Ranariddh and his supporters.
+In 1997, fearing the growing power of his co-PM, Prince Norodom Ranariddh, Hun launched a coup, using the army to purge Ranariddh and his supporters.
 Ranariddh was ousted and fled to Paris while other opponents of Hun Sen were arrested, tortured, and some summarily executed.

 In addition to political oppression, the Cambodian government has been accused of corruption in the sale of areas of land to foreign investors resulting in the eviction of thousands of villagers as well as taking bribes in exchange for grants to exploit Cambodia's oil wealth and mineral resources.
 Cambodia is consistently listed as one of the most corrupt governments in the world.
 Amnesty International recognises one prisoner of conscience in the country: 33-year-old land rights activist Yorm Bopha.

 Lawyers did not reappear until 1995 when the Bar Association of the Kingdom of Cambodia was created.

 Journalists covering a protest over disputed election results in Phnom Penh on 22 September 2013 say they were deliberately attacked by police and men in plain clothes, with slingshots and stun guns.
 The attack against the president of the Overseas Press Club of Cambodia, Rick Valenzuela, was captured on video.

 The violence came amid political tensions as the opposition boycotted the opening of Parliament due to concerns about electoral fraud.
 Seven reporters sustained minor injuries while at least two Cambodian protesters were hit by slingshot projectiles and hospitalised.

 In 2017, Cambodia's Supreme Court dissolved the main opposition party, Cambodia National Rescue Party (CNRP), paving the way for a return to a yet more authoritarian political system.

 Corruption

 Corruption affects the judiciary, the police, and other state institutions.
-There is favoritism.
+There is favouritism.
 Lack of a distinction between the courts and the executive branch of government makes for a politicisation of the judicial system.

 Examples of areas where people encounter corrupt practices in their everyday lives include obtaining medical services, dealing with alleged traffic violations, and pursuing fair court verdicts.
-Companies deal with extensive red tape when obtaining licenses and permits, especially construction-related permits, and the demand for and supply of bribes exist in this process.
+Companies deal with extensive red tape when obtaining licences and permits, especially construction-related permits, and the demand for and supply of bribes exist in this process.
 The 2010 Anti-Corruption Law provided no protection to whistle-blowers, and whistle-blowers can be jailed for up to 6 months if they report corruption that cannot be proven.